The Green Mile

-The Green Mile is the link between Benjakiti Park and Lumpini Park or the Bike Lane Overpass on Strava.
+The Green Mile links Benjakiti Park to Lumpini Park and the Bike Lane Overpass!
+Strava.

-Its 1.29 kms in length with three sets of stairs.
+It’s 1.29 km in length with three sets of stairs.

-When your looking to rack up some decent kilometers, combining Benjakiti Park and Lumpini Park using the green mile link is a great option.
+Combining Benjakiti Park and Lumpini Park using the green mile link is a great option when you’re looking to rack up some decent kilometers.

 - 1 lap of Lumpini is 2.5kms,